Sports and Games

 Wing Chun Class

-Wing Chun (詠春) is a concept-based exercise in Chinese martial arts and a form of self-defense utilising both striking and grappling while specialising in close-range combat.
-The class was taught by a professional Wing Chun coach with years of teaching experience.
+Wing Chun (詠春) is a concept-based exercise in Chinese martial arts and a form of self-defence utilising both striking and grappling while specialising in close-range combat.
+The class was taught by a professional Wing Chun coach with years of teaching experience and was offered to College students from 2015.
 During the lessons, the coach introduced Wing Chun concepts to the participants and demonstrated the skills in close-range combat.

 Yin Yang Yoga for Beginners